The word annuity in and of itself is an enigma.

 - Can the variable annuity be used as a pension income and if so are there charges for setting the pension up?

 Investigating buying an annuity can be like buying a car –it can be bewildering.
-Consider all aspects of the annuity and fully understand the benefits and limitation offered.
+Consider all aspects of the annuity and fully understand the benefits and limitations offered.
 Remember, not all annuities are for everyone; make sure your choice reflects your goals and take your time in deciding.
 A solid advisor will be able to guide you through your options.

 Premium gift for you for registering for my newsletter